 This simple one pot Southwest Chicken and Rice can be made start to finish in forty minutes.
-Enchilada sauce, Rotel tomatoes and taco seasoning form the Tex-Mex flavors in this delicious weeknight recipe.
+Rotisserie chicken, enchilada sauce, Rotel tomatoes and taco seasoning form the Tex-Mex flavors in this delicious weeknight dinner.

-Why you’re going to love this Southwest Chicken and Rice Recipe
+Why you’ll love this One Pan Chicken and Rice

-- It tastes fabulous with tons of flavor
+- It tastes fabulous because there’s tons of flavor

 - It can be made in one pot for easy clean up

 - It’s one of the easiest recipes you’ll find